Trucking is a profitable industry. And because of that, transportation businesses are attractive to buyers.

 That means that the company has a good name in the market due to delivering good service to its customers.

-Recurring revenue allows the company to increase sales while controlling the marketing costs.
+Recurring revenue allows the company to increase sales while controlling the trucking business marketing costs.

 8. Cash flows